Since reading loggingsucks, I’ve focused on implementing canonical logging across my applications.

 Setting up in go

-Fortunately for any go developer, there’s a great library: ucarion/log.
+Fortunately, Go developers have a great library: ucarion/log.
 It’s compatible with any logging library you use, like uber-go/zap.

 package main